crobox/crobox-sdk-android/README.md

 ```

 RequestQueryParams contains page specific parameters, shared by all requests fired from the same page/view.
-It must be recreated when the page/view is displayed, and reused between all requests fired from the same page.
+It must be recreated when the page/view is displayed.
 ```kotlin
 val overviewPageParams = RequestQueryParams(
     viewId = UUID.randomUUID(),